August is a busy month this year.

 Mario + Rabbids Kingdom Battle will be releasing at the end of the month on August 29th.

 The highly anticipated arena FPS game is finally here!
 While it was originally going to be free to play, the developers opted to make it pay to play instead to ensure they could create the best game possible.
 All of the Alpha and Beta tests for the game have been very positive so LawBreakers is definitely going to be a game to keep an eye on next month.
-There are several different gamemodes to select from which are all team-based and are based on classic FPS gamemodes such as capture the flag and a mode similar to “Bombing Run” from the Unreal Tournament series.
+There are several different gamemodes to choose from, they are all team-based and are based on classic FPS gamemodes such as CTF and a mode similar to “Bombing Run” from the Unreal Tournament series.

 This FPS game will be releasing on August 8th for the PC and PlayStation 4.
 It will cost $30 at launch.